decargroup/matrix_scheduling_qsr_dissipative_systems/README.md

 ```

 ## Usage
-To generate Figure 6 and Figure 9 in the paper, run
+To generate Figures 6-9 in the paper, run
 ```sh
 $ python main.py
 ```